-Particularly in 2018, the Company intends to increase its internal human capacity by making several additional hires to enhance its ability to perform its research, collaboration and dissemination core activities.
+Particularly in 2019, the Company intends to consolidate the recent growth in its internal human capacity to further enhance its ability to perform its research, collaboration and dissemination core activities.

 However, as Small Foundation continues to learn and gain experience, the specific activities undertaken to achieve its primary objectives may evolve.
-This is something the Directors keep under review
+This is something the Directors keep under review.